rcemper/CrossECP-Cache/temp.md

 __Scenario:__

- Caché acts as ECP Server while IRIS acst as ECP Client
+ Caché acts as ECP Server while IRIS acts as ECP Client.
  In IRIS you have a namespace SAMPLES.
  Globals are in remote database SAMPLES on Caché
  Routines (and Classes) are in database USER